BenjaminShinar/Interviews/cracking_the_code_interview.md

 ### Chapter 12: C and C++
 1. Last K Lines from file
+- maybe keep a K sized circular vector of offsets/positions, and when we reach the EOF, we can fseek back and start reading
 2. reverse null terminated string
+- go to the end, place ptr in the end and in the start, start swapping until meeting/passing
 3. hash table vs stl map
 4. how do virtual functions work
 5. shallow vs deep copy
 6. voltaile
 7. why must we have a virtuall destrctor in the base class
+- when deleting through a baseclass pointer.
 8. copy node
 9. smart ptr with refernce counting
 10. malloc aligned to power of 2. free() without parameters
+- request 1000+128 (maybe +1?) bytes, imediatly before the data that we give to the user, write an offset to the real start of the data.
+- when trying to free,look up before the data for the offset, and then free from that point.
 11. 2d alloc of m,n that returns 2d array with [][] syntax
+- calculate the amount needed and request it in one malloc, and then cast it as pointer of the correct type.

 ### Chapter 13: Java
 1. using private ctor in inheritance